Please read the first part first:

 - Thin size on the bid and ask, which means it gets difficult to put on size without moving the market.
 To put on 1000 shares is really difficult in stocks with 300 000 to 600 000 in daily turnover.
 You simply move the market.

 - Very rapid changes in prices.
 Some stocks move very much and fast in the first 30 minutes.
 Yes, that could be a good opportunity, but you need good and really fast execution software to take advantage.

-You either have to compete with algos or try completely different strategies that theoretically have little impact from algos.
-Daytraders I talk to on a regular basis mention the necessity to have software that can automate everything.
-Yes, that would be nice, but as far as I can see that is not a necessity.
-As of now I have decided to try the latter and look for strategies that have the least influence of algo trading.
+You either have to compete with algos or try completely different strategies that theoretically have little impact on algos.
+Day traders I talk to on a regular basis mention the necessity to have software that can automate everything.
+As of now, I have decided to try the latter and look for strategies that have the least influence on algo trading.